Lydiadel/Kickstarter-analysis/README.md

 - What are some limitations of this dataset?
+Limitations presented at the time of

 - What are some other possible tables and/or graphs that we could create?
+Graphs that can be created are